 The Vertical walls of the cabin style tent allow you to maximize square footage, you can put cots right up against the side wall to save space.
 The vestibule protects gear or supplies from the weather without the wasted space in the tent.Read more

-The Coleman WeatherMaster is made with a 75-denier nylon taffeta canopy, and it is coated for the Rainfly.
+The WeatherMaster is made with a 75-denier nylon taffeta canopy, and it loosely resembles their traditional cabin tent design.
 The floor is comprised of a 300-denier coated polyester oxford.
-This tent uses a seam-sealed waterproof polyester rainfly and seam sealed the cut-in floor as well.
+This family tent uses a seam-sealed waterproof polyester fly and seam sealed the cut-in floor as well.
 It also includes a weather protective awning.

 While it is a bit heavy, the backpack carry bag makes it easy to carry the 22lbs without too much effort.
-Also, the design of this tent allows you to adjust the size of the storage area and living space.
+Also, the design of this family tent allows you to adjust the size of the storage area and usable area.

 Ease of Use

-The Coleman WeatherMaster has a center divider for two rooms.
-It also includes a vestibule and vertical walls that maximize living space.
+This one has a center divider for two rooms.
+It also includes a vestibule and vertical walls that maximize functional space.
 This tent also has two large doors, each with four zippers, and bug net mesh panels and doors.
-This tent takes about 10 minutes to set-up.
+This family camping tent takes about 10 minutes to set-up.
 It also comes with aluminum poles and a carry bag that has pockets and works as a backpack.

-This Coleman WeatherMaster 6-Person Tent with Screen Room has enough room for up to 2 airbeds and fit your family or small group of friends in comfortably.
+A 6-Person Tent with Screen Room, there is enough room for up to 2 airbeds and fit your family or small group of friends in comfortably.
 There is even a separate screen room to relax in with a bug-free lounge.
-This tent is great for camping, or portaging, or even fishing as it is lightweight.
+This family tent is great for camping, or portaging, or even fishing as it is lightweight.

 Criteria Used for Evaluation

-There are quite a few features found in modern tents, although there are some which help to create a more comfortable and enjoyable outing with the family.
+Weather resistance is one factor worth considering with just about all of the best camping gear available these days.
+There are quite a few features found in a modern family camping tent, although there are some which help to create a more comfortable and enjoyable outing with the family.
 Even though you are heading outdoors for the peace, quiet and perhaps to get away from the modern world for a few days, you probably still want to maintain some degree of comfort.
 Below are some things that you may want to look for when finding the most suitable model for you.